fhv-continuous-delivery/application/README.md

 * TRAVIS_GITHUB_TOKEN: This token is used to update the documentation of the project
 * SONAR_TOKEN: This token is used to perform static code analysis within the SonarCloud
 * HEROKU_API_KEY: This token is used to deploy the application to the staging and production environment on heroku
+* PACKAGECLOUD_TOKEN: This token is used to deploy the application to the maven repository